ArjiJethin/Soulink/README.md

 - Character Companions → Interact with fun avatars and personalities to make journaling engaging with your real life characters.
 - AI-Generated Nicknames & Tags → Reflect your unique identity with creative nicknames for yourself and your friends.
 - Gamified Dashboard → Earn streaks, badges, and rewards for consistent journaling.
+- Lumos AI - Your Personal AI therapist helps you with mental health concerns (if any exists).

 ## Tech Stack
 - Frontend: React.js, Vite, CSS